Jithendiran/OS-explo/electronics.md

 3. Fall edge
     - Double Data Rate (DDR): In DDR memory, data is transferred on both the rising and falling edges to double the speed.
-    - Flip flop can be designed to active on Fall edge (JK flip flop)
+    - Flip flop can be designed to active on Fall edge

 4. Low level
     - Many "Reset" pins are active-low, meaning the system stays in a reset state as long as the signal is Low.